Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Meanwhile, if you decide that actually, yes you do quite like this new OS, you can install Ubuntu as your computer’s sole operating system, ideal for bringing an old computer back to life or enjoying new functionality on a modern device.

 Once you’ve got Ubuntu up and running, it’s time to get to grips with the new operating system.
-See our beginner’s guide to Ubuntu if you need help, and check out the best Ubuntu themes for a great look.
+Explore Ubuntu’s latest features and must-have Ubuntu apps, and check out the best Ubuntu themes for a great look.
 We’ve also shown how to easily share files between Windows and Linux.